 Small to mid size privacy hedge – Tall rhododendrons are another screening choice.
 Not only do they provide beautiful flowers, they are shade tolerant and great for those spots with little sun.
 Heights will differ depending upon the cultivar.
 They are also great for spot planting to hide an outbuilding or break in a wooded area!
 See: Rhododendron.

 Small to mid size privacy hedge – Viburnum awabuki ‘Chindo’ or Pearlific.
 A tall evergreen viburnum, ‘Chindo’ has showy, very fragrant flowers in spring.
 It makes a good choice to use in privacy screens and hedges due to its upright, dense form.
 ‘Chindo’ is drought tolerant once established and produces blue black berries in the fall.
 The berries will attract songbirds to a garden.
 For a shorter hedge, try or Pearlific viburnum.

-Mid size privacy hedge - Myrica cerifera Southern Wax Myrtle Bayberry, Southern Bayberry, Candleberry, Wax Myrtle Semi-evergreen shrub to small tree 20'.
+Mid size privacy hedge – Myrica cerifera Southern Wax Myrtle Bayberry, Southern Bayberry, Candleberry, Wax Myrtle Semi-evergreen shrub to small tree 20′.
 It handles pruning well, so you can keep it at a desired height.
 Southern Wax Myrtle is underused in Georgia gardens!
 This plat is a native so thrives ell, and can take neglect.
-Use Southern Wax Myrtle for out of they way borders and property edges where you can leave it alone to grow as it will.
+Southern Wax Myrtle is a great idea for out of they way borders and property edges where you can leave it alone to grow as it will.
 In a more formal landscape it will need pruning and will tolerate poor soils and is great as a hedge in difficult to reach areas.
 Non-showy flowers attract pollinators and fruit is eaten by birds, Southern Wax Myrtle is a valuable plant a habitat garden.